MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 Here are some examples of high-level tasks:

-1. Create an Azure Data Explorer cluster, and all Azure resources identified in the PoC plan.
+1. Create an Azure Data Explorer cluster, and all Azure resources identified in the POC plan.
 1. Load POC dataset:
     - Make data available in Azure by extracting from the source or by creating sample data in Azure.
 For an initial test on ingesting data in Azure Data Explorer, use the [ingestion wizard](ingest-data-wizard.md).
     - Test the connector/integration methods you've planned to use to ingest data into your cluster.